 But, there are people whose physical makeup predisposes them to chronic anxiety, unrelated to threat.
 They worry about everything, no matter how unreal the perceived threat seems to be.
 They have a Generalized Anxiety Disorder (GAD).

 This type of anxiety is not adaptive.
 It doesn't warn you about anything specific, so that you have no way to put an end to how you feel.
 A generalized anxiety disorder causes significant distress and impairment in your daily life.
 You continually anticipate bad things happening to you that can range from missing work deadlines to dying in a natural disaster.
 Others may see you as neurotic, high-strung, and perfectionistic, because of these anxious behaviors.

-You most likely try to ward off bad things from happening to you, by exercising a lot of control over your daily life and by engaging in other maladaptive strategies to manage the anxiety that you feel.
-People who have GAD are often diagnosed with the more anxious-controlling types of prsonality disorders, like obsessive-compulsive disorder.
+You most likely try to ward off bad things from happening to you by exercising a lot of control over your daily life and by engaging in other maladaptive strategies to manage the anxiety that you feel.
+People who have GAD are often diagnosed with the more anxious-controlling types of personality disorders, like obsessive-compulsive disorder.

-Until then, however, the mental health field has a rrange of treatments for anxiety that are very effective.
+Until then, however, the mental health field has a range of treatments for anxiety that are very effective.
 The quickest way to reduce your anxiety is through medication.
-Today, the anti-anxiety medications work quickly, but, like most medications, they are not without side-effects.
+Today, the anti-anxiety medications work quickly, but, like most medications, they are not without side effects.
 If you are going to seek treatment for your anxiety, you should know what the research says about medication versus psychotherapy for disorders of anxiety and depression.

 The research shows that medication and psychotherapy together work better than either treatment alone.